DHaylock/ofxInstagram/ReadMe.md

 - In the oAuth uri and Website URL, type `http://127.0.0.1`.
 - **Uncheck** the Implicit OAuth check box, then **Save**.
 - This should generate some keys for you.
-- Now in your web browser, goto `https://instagram.com/oauth/authorize/?client_id=CLIENT-ID&redirect_uri=127.0.0.1&response_type=token&scope=likes+comments` changing out the CLIENT ID for your own.
-This sets the permissions of your API Calls, so you can like and comment on images.
+- Now in your web browser, goto `https://instagram.com/oauth/authorize/?client_id=CLIENT-ID&redirect_uri=127.0.0.1&response_type=token&scope=basic+likes+relationships` changing out the CLIENT ID for your own.
+This sets the permissions of your API Calls, so you can like and change user relationships.
+(If you want the ability to post comments you need to get permissions from instagram first.
+Follow this guide [https://help.instagram.com/contact/185819881608116](https://help.instagram.com/contact/185819881608116))

 - This will bring up a window asking you give access to the Application, click **Authorize**.
 - Then the Window should go white, look at the url bar you should now have something like `http://127.0.0.1#access_token=SOMETHING`
-- Copy that access_token and put it some where safe.
+- Copy that access_token and put it somewhere safe.

+#### ofxInstagram
+The addon should have some examples already for you to try, but if you want to build a new project use

+cp -r bin/data "$TARGET_BUILD_DIR/$PRODUCT_NAME.app/Contents/Resources";